jerler1/Thriftshop/README.md

 ---

-Copyright (c) 2005-2020 David Heinemeier Hansson
+Copyright (c) 2021 John Erler, Bradley Donahue, Nathan Castaldi, Spencer Vaughan.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the